hesitanter/PCA_tutorial/README.md

 # PCA_tutorial
-A brief pca tutorial in matlab.
+In this file, I will show a brief pca tutorial in matlab.
+The link inside the file also illustrates the mathematics principles behind the PCA algorithm.